 The part of the Athenian agora where it was located is now an archeological site in the middle of the city, although there’s not a whole lot to see there except the rubble walls of lots of ancient Athenian shops and many ruined wells, descending into the river that runs below.
 There’s a bar situated beside and above the ruins, the Poikile Stoa, which is named after the ancient Stoa Poikile.
 There wasn’t a lot of philosophy going on inside, though.
 There was an assortment of classical paintings.

 I asked the barman where exactly the ruined foundations of the Stoa Poikile were among the rubble below.
 His version of the story was that the archeologists originally believed they’d found it but it turned out just to be the wall of another shop.
 So they don’t know exactly where it is.
 He said they know it must be somewhere nearby so they want to tear down his bar and “keep dig, dig, dig” underneath.
 He was a bit annoyed about this and, pointing down toward the rubble, he ruefully observed: “Where you gonna drink beer?
 You can’t drink beer in this, eh?”
 Another young Greek at a table nearby having a drink with a young woman added: “We’re Greeks but we don’t know anything about history anymore; nobody cares”, shrugging and shaking his head sadly.
 Someone else told me that the Stoa Poikile is there alright but they heard only a third of its ruined foundations remain.
-(By some accounts the picture here shows what’s left of the Stoa Poikile beside the ruins of some nearby shops.)
+(The picture here shows what’s left of the Stoa Poikile beside the ruins of some nearby shops.)

 Anyway, there’s not much to see down there anymore.
 Although the nearby reconstruction of the Stoa of Attalus, another colonnade, probably looked fairly similar to the one we’re after.
 (It’s shown in this picture.)
 Perhaps so little remaining of the Stoa Poikile is a reminder that nothing lasts forever, and that even great architecture eventually crumbles, disappears, and is forgotten.